adnammit/notes/codeBible.md

 * **arity**: the number of args that a function takes
 * **authentication**: verify the identity of the user. is this person who they say they are?
 * **authorization**: restrict access to allow only the correct people. does this person have permission to access this?
-* **Big O**: how quickly runtime grows relative to the input as the input gets arbitrarily large; worst case effort: "this program takes at most x amount of time"
+* **Big O**: a type of Asymptotic notation that describes how quickly runtime grows relative to the input as the input gets arbitrarily large; worst case effort: "this program takes at most x amount of time"
 * **blocking/non-blocking**: somewhat synonymous w/ synchronous/asychronous processes but not quite.
 One of the challenges of isomorphic design: server is blocking, client isn't
 * **checksum**: an algorithm (a cryptographic hash function) is run on a piece of data, usually a file. the resulting string can be used to compare to that of other versions of that file to ensure they are the same. checksums are useful for comparing large objects to make sure the application you downloaded is complete and not malicious, to see if a file has been modified (and that an update therefore needs to be run)
+* **CLR**: Common Language Runtime: the execution engine that handles running .NET applications compiled to Intermediate Language. it includes a JIT compiler to convert IL to machine/native code
+* **compiler**: takes source code written in one language and produces an output file in another language -- the output is generally a binary executable written in machine code, but transpilers (source-to-source) can be considered a subset of compiler
 * **correctness**: does the program behave as expected?
 * **DDoS**: Distributed Denial of Service: attack via overwhelming a service w traffic
 * **declarative programming**: focuses on what the program should accomplish without prescribing how to do it in terms of sequences of operations.
 Functional programming is declarative. "my address is 1234 S Main St. now you can figure out how to get there". see imperative programming.